mettle/sendportal-docs/v2/campaigns.md

 The body of your campaign email.
 This is what gets sent to your subscribers, so make it good!

 The content can include placeholders.
-To understand what placeholders are available to you, see the Placeholders section of the [Templates](/docs/v2/features/templates) documentation.
+To understand which placeholders are available to you, see the Placeholders section of the [Templates](/docs/v2/features/templates) documentation.

 Once you have filled out the form, click _Save and Continue_.
 Your campaign will now be marked as a **Draft**.